 A1.2 is not relevant as the subject site is not at Devon Hills.

-Assessment is therefore required under the P1 Performance
+Assessment is therefore required under the P1 Performance Criteria.

-Criteria

-- b) on-site parking and manoeuvrability; and - c) adequate private open space; and - d) reasonable vehicular access from the carriageway of the road to a building area on the lot, if any; and e) development that would not adversely affect the amenity of, or be out of character with, surrounding development and the streetscape.
+c) adequate private open space; and

+d) reasonable vehicular access from the carriageway of the road to a building area on the lot, if any; and e) development that would not adversely affect the amenity of, or be out of character with, surrounding development and the streetscape.